demdecuong/vihealthbert/README.md

  - We introduce two Vietnamese datasets: the acronym dataset (acrDrAid) and the FAQ summarization dataset in the healthcare domain.
 Our acrDrAid dataset is annotated with 135 sets of keywords.

-Our work can be found in this [paper](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.35.pdf) .
-The proceeding will soon be available from the ACL Anthology.
+Our work can be found in this [paper](https://aclanthology.org/2022.lrec-1.35/) .